Maya MacGuineas

-Maya MacGuineas (born February 21, 1968) is president of the Committee for a Responsible Federal Budget.
+Maya MacGuineas (born February 21, 1968) is an American activist.
+She is president of the Committee for a Responsible Federal Budget.
 She is a frequent commentator on issues such as the federal budget, national debt, taxes, the economy, retirement policy, government reform, and health care.

 Born in Washington, D.C. to D. Biard MacGuineas and Carol Kalish, she graduated from Northwestern University, where she majored in economics and psychology, and she received a master's degree in public policy from the Harvard University John F. Kennedy School of Government.

 Background

 MacGuineas served briefly at the Brookings Institution early in her career, then spent two years at Paine Webber as an equity analyst on Wall Street.
 She also advised the 2000 presidential campaign of John McCain on Social Security.

 She became a senior fellow and director of the Fiscal Policy Program at New America (organization).
 At New America, she oversaw its work on the federal budget, entitlement programs, and taxes.

-In 2009, she did a stint on the editorial board of The Washington Post.
+In 2009, she served on the editorial board of The Washington Post.
 She previously served on the Board of Directors of Common Cause.
 She also served on the Domenici-Rivlin Debt Reduction Task Force.

 She currently serves on the Advisory Board of the Penn-Wharton Budget Model.
 She is Co-Chair of the National Budgeting Roundtable.

 MacGuineas also serves on the Economic Strategy Group of the Aspen Institute.
 In addition, she is a Member of the National Academy of Social Insurance.
+In 2010, MacGuineas was elected as a fellow of the National Academy of Public Administration.

 Committee for a Responsible Federal Budget

 MacGuineas has served as president of the Committee for a Responsible Federal Budget, a non-partisan public policy organization dedicated to fiscal issues, since 2003.
-The Committee has been described as a “budget watchdog” by The Hill (newspaper).
+The Committee has been described as a “budget watchdog” by The Hill.
 In 2018, she noted that she is a political independent and that the Committee is critical of both parties.

 Under her leadership, the Committee grew in stature as it became a prominent voice for tackling rising national debt that is projected to reach record levels as a share of the economy in the years to come.
 A Roll Call article stated, “the previously obscure organization, a home for former federal budget officials, has been pulled into the spotlight, speaking to what its members and supporters argue is the overriding fiscal issue of the time.”

 In 2012, she became head of the Campaign to Fix the Debt, a project of the Committee that seeks a comprehensive and bipartisan approach to addressing rising national debt.
 Business leaders, economists, and budget experts became involved with the Campaign, as well as thousands of grassroots supporters.

 She has testified before congressional committees on several occasions.
 A Wall Street Journal piece described her as an “anti-deficit warrior.”